YagoAlves/movies_api/README.md

 2. Run the command pip install -r requirements.txt
 3. Run the migrations using the command :  python manage.py migrate
 4. Run the command python manage.py runserver

-# Tips

-There is a command to import the movies.csv.
-Command : python manage.py load_movies_csv
+5. To load the data use the command : python manage.py load_movies_csv
-To run the automated tests, you can use : ./manage.py test
+6. To make sure that everything went well use the automated tests : ./manage.py test

 # How to use